 What Cloud Based Computing Can Do For Businesses

-What are these companies are using cloud based computing for?
-Here are some of the cloud based technologies used by companies:
+What are these companies using cloud-based computing for?
+Here are some of the cloud-based technologies used by companies:

 Cloud Based Computing as Storage

 Such cloud storage platforms are popular service for public cloud.
 One such example of a cloud storage platforms is Google Drive.
-These platforms are shared by multiple users, hence the name public cloud.
+These platforms are shared by multiple clients, thus the name public cloud.

-Companies also use cloud based computing as storage, but with extra security.
+Companies also use cloud-based computing as storage, but with extra security.
 Some companies use a private or hybrid cloud to store their data.
-Such type of cloud offer extra security for sensitive data.
+Such types of clouds offer extra security for sensitive data.